eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-isca.md

 		* Configure and Monitor SIEMS and DLP systems
 		* RxJava, Kotlin, Dagger
 		* big data platform tools such as Hadoop, Hive, Druid, Kafka, Ambari, Spark
+		* Experience with common security tools such as nmap, Burp Proxy, Brakeman, etc.
+		* Experience with bug bounty programs and reporting issues to them (send examples, please!)
+		* Familiarity with search domain (Information retrieval, NLP, Solr/ Lucene or related tech)
 		* data management tools in on a big data plate form such as Atlas, Ranger , Knox
 		* implementing BI solutions in a heavily regulated environment e.g. PII, GDPR, HIPPA & SOX
 		* big data platform tools such as Hadoop, Hive Druid, Kafka, Ambari, Spark, Zeppelin